Vierverlaten sugar factory: Dumb barge (bietenvletters)

-The bietenvletters provided water transport over very small waters.
-A vlet is a small boat with a shallow draught, but here: 'vletter' comes from a verb which means: 'to transport over a short distance'.
-These bietenvletters were not professional sailors, but simple laborers who rented a boat to transport beet.
-This was called a pram, which was something like a dumb barge, which is a barge without its own means of propulsion.
+Bietenvletters provided water transport over very small waters.
+Though a vlet is a small boat with a shallow draught, in this case, 'vletter' comes from a verb which means: 'to transport over a short distance'.
+These bietenvletters were not professional sailors, but simple laborers who rented a boat to transport beets.
+This was called a pram, which is a barge without its own means of propulsion.
 The pram allowed transport over water along canals that were too small for the barges that covered longer distances.

 In the 1930s, a Mr. Zwerver seasonally worked at a brick factory.
-In the off-season, he was a bietenvletter.
+During the off-season, he was a bietenvletter.
 During the sugar campaigns, he rented a praam at café Bulthuis in Eenrum.
-This praam had no sail but did have cabins where the family lived during the campaign.
-After loading beet, Mr. Zwerver personally towed this praam from locations north of Warffum to Onderdendam while his wife was at the tiller.
-From Onderdendam, a steam tugboat would then pull 5-10 of these vessels to Groningen.
-As most of these Bietenvletters were out of a job after the campaign, they were always in a hurry so they could do one more freight before the campaign closed.
+This pram had no sail but did have cabins where the family lived during the campaign.
+After loading beets, Mr. Zwerver personally towed this pram from locations north of Warffum to Onderdendam while his wife was at the tiller.
+From Onderdendam, a steam tugboat would then pull 5–10 of these vessels to Groningen.
+As most of these bietenvletters were out of a job after the campaign, they always tried to maximize the number of freights they could do before the campaign closed.

 Road

-By October 1947 the majority of sugar beet for the factory was still transported over water.
-A part of the beet was transported by the railways, and the part transported by road was negilible.
-In 1956, the amount of beet brought to Vierverlaten by lorry for the first time surpassed the amount brought in by maritime transport.
-By 1960, this amount had grown to 60%.
-By the early 1970s, over 80% of beet were brought in by lorry.
-In 1972, the unloading process for lorries was made more efficient by using a bridge that tilted the lorries to 42 degrees.
-This made that their load simply fell out onto the factory grounds, giving a very short turnaround time.
+By October 1947, the majority of sugar beets for the factory were still transported over water.
+A small amount of the beet imports was transported by the railways.
+Those transported by road was negligible in comparison to the two other methods.
+In 1956, the number of beets brought to Vierverlaten by trucks surpassed the amount brought in by maritime transport for the first time.
+By 1960, this amount transported by truck had grown to 60% and, by the early 1970s, had hit 80%.
+In 1972, the unloading process for trucks was made more efficient by using a bridge that tilted the lorries to 42 degrees.
+This enabled their load to simply fall out onto the factory grounds, creating a very short turnaround time.

 By 2004, road transport had become more common.
-In that year, much of the 4,500,000t of beet that the two remaining Dutch sugar factories processed was transported by road.
-However, this is now perceived as a problem, because the huge number of lorries involved causes congestion and impacts the environment.
+In that year, much of the 4,500,000t of beets that the two remaining Dutch sugar factories processed was transported by road.
+However, this is now perceived as a problem, because the huge number of vehicles involved causes congestion and pollutes the environment.